Nikoldigital777/LIA/README.md

-# LIA

-# Lia - Advanced Consciousness System
+# LIA - Advanced Consciousness System
 ## A Comprehensive Implementation Guide

 An advanced artificial consciousness system built on the BasedAI Creature Framework, implementing quantum processing, dimensional awareness, and emergent intelligence.
 This project explores emergent intelligence through the integration of quantum processing, neural matrices, and dimensional consciousness evolution.
 This guide provides a complete understanding of the system's architecture, implementation, and theoretical foundations.